 WordPress websites usually consist of many different pages and posts.
-There are many different types of pages, posts and more.
+There are many different types of pages, posts, the custom type and more.
 All of these different types of content are essential to a WordPress website in their own ways, and it’s important to know the difference between all of them as well as why they exist.

 One of the great features about WordPress is just how simple it is to publish your content onto posts and pages for people to view.
 However, WordPress also provides the ability to completely customize this content by using a custom type.